An article about the use drones by a Keck project to study the Sevier fault was recently featured on Texas Public Radio…

 We’ve been out here for eleven days.
 Surely we’ve seen every single rock out here by now, right?
 Well, sometimes it feels like it, but around each corner, there’s always a new rock to sample.
 Still, you might be wondering, “what have we accomplished after all this time?”

 Have you ever wondered what it would be like to be able to fly?
 Well, occasionally, us geology students find ourselves staring out of a window, asking ourselves, “What do these rocks look like to the birds?”

 This morning, our fieldwork began as usual, but quickly became something more magical.
 After picking up where we left off yesterday, our group quickly began to experience what others come from all around the world to see: true slot canyons.
-In fact, Utah is famous for its slot canyons and there are over 1,000 slot canyons in the state, as well as the world’s longest known slot canyon (which extends into Arizona).

 In order to understand how earthquakes propagate and fractures form in rocks, geologists like us analyze these features in the field.
-Here in southern Utah, there is spectacular exposure of fractures associated with a major fault system.
-This area affords our research squad the perfect opportunity to document these fractures, so that we can better understand how rocks behave under stress.